duriri/semantic-chunking-codebase/README.md

-# Semantic Chunking in RAG
+# Duriri - Semantic Chunking in RAG

-This repository showcases a structured codebase using **semantic chunking** in the context of **Retrieval-Augmented Generation (RAG)**.
-Instead of splitting content arbitrarily, we organize and chunk information based on meaning, context, and relevance to improve the quality of retrieval and generation.
+This repository demonstrates the use of **semantic chunking** in the context of **Retrieval-Augmented Generation (RAG)**.
+The goal is to improve the quality of retrieval and generation tasks by chunking information based on **meaning** and **context** rather than arbitrary sizes.
+This enhances the relevance and coherence of the information retrieved, especially in tasks like question-answering, summarization, and document retrieval.

 ## 🔍 What is Semantic Chunking?

-Semantic chunking means dividing content or code into **meaningful segments**, not just by size or lines.
-In the RAG pipeline, this ensures:
+**Semantic chunking** involves dividing content into meaningful units (chunks) based on their semantic or contextual relevance, rather than simply splitting them by size (like token count).
+In the RAG pipeline, this improves:

 - More accurate retrieval of context-relevant documents
 - Better performance in question-answering and summarization tasks